How to'sArrow

 The Case for Automating Project Handoffs

 Closing a deal should feel like momentum, not a baton dropped between runners.
-Yet in many firms, the moment sales hands over, the delivery team is left waiting for details that arrive late, incomplete, or not at all.
-Automation changes that script.
-By linking your CRM and project management tools, the project is created automatically, essential details are carried over without manual effort, and the delivery team gets notified the second the ink is dry.
+In many firms, when sales "throws it over the wall" the project sits idle waiting for details that arrive late or not at all.
+Automation changes that script by linking your CRM and project management tools so key information is not lost at the point of handoff.
+When a deal moves to "closed-won", a project can spring to life immediately with all essential details carried over without automatically, and the delivery team gets notified the second the ink is dry.

 • Fewer errors mean fewer hours written off to rework